eccentricOrange/NPP-CAIE-Pseudocode-Highlighting-plugin/installation.md

 3. Restart your system after installing the application

-### Installing the Pseudocode Library
+## Install the Pseudocode Library
 1. Download the ZIP folder that has the installation files, and then extract them.
+You should find four files, which you'll use for the installing my plug-in in Notepad++.

     [Download](https://downgit.github.io/#/home?url=https://github.com/eccentricOrange/NPP-CAIE-Pseudocode-Highlighting-plugin/tree/master/npp-psu-plugin&rootDirectory=false)